IGNF/las-digital-models/README.md

 The testing environment so far includes multiprocessing pool-based implementations of ground filtering/pre-processing via PDAL, TIN-linear and Laplace interpolation via startin, constrained Delaunay-based (CDT) TIN-linear and natural neighbour (NN) interpolation via CGAL, radial IDW via GDAL/PDAL and quadrant-based IDW via scipy cKDTree and our own code.
 It also includes these post-processing modules so far: flattening the areas of polygons in the raster, and patching in missing pixels.

-**NEW STUFF**

-* Second release of proper hydro-flattening.
-It now produces much nicer results, but is a bit slower.
-* GeoTIFF raster export now uses `float32`.
-* WFS services can also be used as the basis for polygon-based flattening.
-* Fixed some bugs.
-You can now actually add multiple WFS services, as the layer name is now also configurable.

-## Current tasks

-Finished all planned tasks of the project.
-All remaining development concerns the scaling team.
-Only bug fixes and potential small changes to the new hydro-flattening algorithm to be expected.

 ## Primary entry point ( interpolation + post-processing)